☝️ The most important facts in brief

 This is often the case in paediatrics and adolescent medicine when complex diagnoses and illnesses are involved.
 Your task is to refer to the right specialist area at the right time and to recognise that, despite your extensive training, other doctors may be more suitable.

-If, for example, children and adolescents experience visual problems, you should refer them to an ophthalmologist.
+For example, if children and adolescents experience visual problems, you should refer them to an ophthalmologist.
 Serious developmental disorders should be clarified at a specialist centre and problems with the musculoskeletal system fall under the remit of an orthopaedist.

 You can also specialise in diseases of children and adolescents in individual specialist areas